Our Statement of Faith

 Adopted by The Vestry of Saint James on April 19, 2016

-Saint James Church a parish in the Diocese of South Carolina is an Anglican congregation in the state of South Carolina.
+Saint James Church is a parish in the Anglican Diocese of South Carolina.
 Our Vision is to “Love God.
 Love People.
 Build Community.”
 We are committed to our Mission, “Proclaiming the Grace of God in Jesus Christ.”

-As the Vestry and People of Saint James Church in the Protestant Episcopal Church in the Diocese of South Carolina, we ascribe to the following as our core doctrine:
+As the Vestry and People of Saint James Church in the Anglican Diocese of South Carolina, we ascribe to the following as our core doctrine:

 - A belief in the Triune God: Father, Son and Holy Spirit; three distinct persons co-equal in glory and coeternal in majesty and of one substantial Godhead, such that there are not three gods but one God.